surnan/surnan/README.md

 ## About Me
 Currently working IT Support at New York University Medical Center and aspiring professional developer.
 I have a strong passion for building efficient and scalable web applications and excel at automating and optimizing workflows.

-🎲 Fun fact: I have never lost a fight against a grizzly bear

 ## Languages and Development Tools: